Grow Leafy Greens

 How do I cook leafy greens?
 Sauté with garlic, toss into soup, add to noodles, or blend into smoothies.

-Want greens all winter?
+Want to grow leafy greens all winter?
 Blanch and freeze in bags, make pesto, dehydrate or freeze dry for flakes, or ferment for tangy jars.

 For fresh winter picking, use low tunnels, cold frames, or a sunny window for microgreens.
 A little cover goes a long way.